Snig2415/MLZoomcamp2025_Midterm1/README.md

 🐾 ML_Zoomcamp_2025 – Austin Animal Center Project

-What we’re trying to predict:
+Problem Statement -What we’re trying to predict:
 This project predicts whether a pet entering the Austin Animal Center will be adopted or not.
 Using information such as animal type, breed, intake condition, and other relevant attributes, the model outputs a probability of adoption for each animal.

 1. Dataset- data folder